criosch1/Capstone_1_YouTube/README.md

 - Acknowledgements

 ## About the Project
-My project is will focus on the 33,358 records of Propublica.org published NYPD complaint records between 1994-2020.
-I wanted to see if police officers were being held accountable after recieving a substaintuated allegation of misconduct.
-The data set can be downloaded on the website https://www.propublica.org/datastore/dataset/civilian-complaints-against-new-york-city-police-officers or you can download this repository.
+My project is will focus on discovering possible lucrative advertisement placement opportunities in US and Mexico entertainment YouTube channels.
+The data set can be downloaded on the website https://www.kaggle.com/datasnaek/youtube-new.
+I used PostGreSql to analyze, clean and prepare the data to be uploaded to Tableau.
+I created an interactive dashboard which can be accessed with here https://public.tableau.com/profile/christian.rios.chambi#!/vizhome/CRioschambiCapstone1YoutubeUS/USDASHBOARD?publish=yes

 ## Getting Started
   1. Download/Clone the repo
-  2. The "allegations_20200726939.csv" file is the data set from Propublica.org
+  2. My SQL code file can be opened using VScode.
-  2. Open the Jupyter notebook file and make sure all csv files are in the same directory
+  3. The database and tables need to be created on PostGreSql before importing the csv files.
+Instructions and code included in this repo.
-  4. The Jupyter notebook file will guide you through all my analysis
+  4. My presentation is included.
+The summary of my work will be described in my presentation.

 ## Contact
 Name : Christian Rios-Chambi